darleg/CodeForMathimatics/Geometry/README.md

    and geometry to solve problems.
 5. Transformational Geometry: Looks at how shapes can be transformed through operations like translation, rotation, reflection, and scaling.
+6. Non-Euclidean Geometry: Explores geometric systems that differ from the traditional Euclidean geometry, such as hyperbolic and elliptic geometry.